Skip to content

 • Increased demand for age-friendly housing solutions

-While people are living longer, many homes still rely heavily on stairs — creating challenges as mobility changes.
+While people are living longer, many homes still rely heavily on stairs, creating challenges as mobility changes.

 Why Ageing in Place Matters More Than Ever

 Most older adults in the UK want to remain in their own homes for as long as possible.
-Familiar surroundings, community connections, and independence all play a major role in wellbeing.
+Familiar surroundings, community connections, and independence all play a major role in well-being.

 Ageing in place: